Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Forecasts

 The photometric redshifts of galaxies were obtained using the nearest-neighbour photometric redshift pipeline, which also estimates the redshift probability distributions of galaxies \citep{Desprez-EP10}.
-These data were released in the later stages of the \Euclid simulation mission, when the pipeline and models were mature, so the photometric redshift estimates represent a relatively optimistic result compared to real observations.
 To extract more information from the cosmic shear and galaxy clustering, we divide the redshift range into six different photometric redshift bins and study the angular power spectra of these tomographic bins.
 We select galaxies with a photometric redshift of less than 2.5, and show the redshift distributions of the six bins in Fig.\,\ref{fig:redshift}.
 The coloured shaded regions indicate the six bins with equal galaxy number densities $\bar{n}=4.29$ galaxies per arcmin$^2$, leading to a total of roughly 25.7 galaxies per arcmin$^2$.
 The solid coloured lines are the true redshift distribution $n(z)$ of the galaxies whose photometric redshift are measured within the tomographic redshift bins.
 We show the kernels of gravitational shear and galaxy on the right side of Fig.\,\ref{fig:kernel}.
-We find that the overlap of galaxy kernels between different bins is very small, which results in weak cross-correlation between them, especially for non-adjacent bins (the overlap in non-adjacent bins is much less than 1\%).
+We find that the overlap fractions between adjacent bins are about 30\%, 14\%, 19\%, 16\%, and 9\%, respectively, while the overlap fractions between non-adjacent bins are all below 1\%.
+This leads to weak cross-correlations between these bins and implies an increase in the shot-noise level by a factor of more than 5 for all cross-bin spectra except that between the first two bins.
 Therefore, we only neglect the cross-power spectra of galaxy clustering between different bins.